 So it you had a bumper crop of apples, peaches, pears, what have you.
 The question is what to do with all that surplus?
 Drying fruits and vegetables will allow you to extend the harvest.
 Find out how to dry fruit at home, as well as vegetables, here.

-Have you ever thought how nice it would be to pop out into the garden and harvest a variety of fruit suitable for a refreshing fruit salad?
-A fruit themed garden is possible for almost anyone with some garden space.
+Have you ever thought how nice it would be to harvest fruit for a refreshing fruit salad?
+A fruit themed garden is possible.
 Learn more in this article.

 What grows well with fruit?
-Companion planting with fruit trees isn?t only about planting a lot of pretty blooming plants in the orchard.
-This article contains some examples of good companions for fruit that should help get you started.
+Companion planting with fruit trees isn't about planting a lot of pretty blooming plants.
+Find good companions for fruit here.

 Controlling brown rot blossom blight begins with keeping the area clean and sanitary.
 This article provides information on brown rot blossom and twig blight and how to manage it.
 Click here to learn more.